Jonathan Hacker - PortfolioDevelopment Blog: blog.cloakedgames.com

 A library for GameMaker Studio 2, designed for rapidly developing procedurally generated content.
 I implemented support for many common techniques, including heightmaps, cellular automata, wandering paths, maze generation, flood-fill, and geometric shapes.
 Data can be stored, copied, and combined, allowing for easy integration of hand-crafted content into the procedurally generated level.
 I also wrote complete documentation, including explanations and example code.

 This project was initially released in 2018.
 It received a major update in 2020.
-Another update is planned for 2022.

 Game Jams (2017 - Present)